Quantum illumination with asymmetrically squeezed two-mode light: Introduction

-In this paper, we propose and analyze a QI protocol with asymmetrically squeezed two-mode(ASTM) light.
-In our QI, we independently perform single-mode squeezing operations on each mode of a generated TMSV state.
-By performing the squeezing operations, the mean photon number of the TMSV state is enlarged without introducing additional noise.
-This additional single-mode squeezing operation is implementable compared to attaining a bright TMSV state.
-The performance of our QI is analyzed by using the quantum Chernoff bound used as a distinguishibility measure \cite{Audenaert2007,Calsamiglia2008}.
-We show that the additional squeezing can improve the performance of QI and that the performance can approach that of the conventional Gaussian QI with the same probe energy under certain conditions.

-Additionally, our QI provides a counterexample against the claim that the quantum discord is the resource of the quantum advantage in QI \cite{Weedbrook,Bradshaw2017}.
-It was already shown that the quantum advantages in a single-shot target detection with discrete variable cannot be characterized by the quantum discord solely \cite{Yung}, and we firstly report the case that the quantum advantage and the quantum discord show different behavior in the Gaussian QI.
+In this paper, we propose a QI protocol with asymmetrically squeezed two-mode(ASTM) light that is produced by independently performing single-mode squeezing operations on each mode of a TMSV state.
+The local squeezing operation increases the mean photon number on each mode of the TMSV state, which is feasible rather than attaining a bright TMSV state.
+The performance of our QI is investigated under the quantum Chernoff bound(QCB) \cite{Audenaert2007,Calsamiglia2008} and the receiver operating characteristic(ROC), where the former assumes the optimal QI receiver and the latter does a realistic one.
+We show that the additional local squeezing can improve the performance of QI, resulting in quantum advantage compared to CI with the same signal energy in the both receivers.
+Additionally, our QI provides a counterexample against the claim that the quantum discord is a resource of the quantum advantage in QI \cite{Weedbrook,Bradshaw2017}.
+Previously it was shown that the quantum advantage in a single-shot target detection with discrete variables cannot be characterized by the quantum discord solely \cite{Yung}.
+Here, we report an example that the quantum advantage in Gaussian QI cannot be characterized with quantum discord.

 This paper is organized as follows.
-In Sec.~\ref{SecASTMQI} we introduce a basic concepts of QI with an ASTM state.
-In Sec.~\ref{SecPA} tools for analyzing performance of QI is introduced, and we compare the performance of the conventional Gaussian QI, our protocol, and the CI in various situations.
-The relation between the quantum advantage and the quantum discord is analyzed in Sec.~\ref{SecQAQD}, and finally it is summarized with discussion in Sec.~\ref{SecCon}.
+In Sec.~\ref{SecASTMQI} we introduce a basic concept of QI with an ASTM state.
+In Sec.~\ref{SecPA} we compare the performance of the conventional Gaussian QI, our protocol, and the CI by using the QCB which assumes the optimal receiver.
+The quantum advantage is analyzed with the amount of the quantum discord.
+In Sec.~\ref{SecROC} a realistic receiver is considered in those protocols, and finally it is summarized with discussion in Sec.~\ref{SecCon}.